mariam-farrukh/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+Express is a server framework for Node.
+Routing is essentially a middleware and middleware is part of express that add extra functionality.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+Middleware is basically functions that extend software and it adds features to express.
+Middleware happens in between the specific requests taking place.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+Anything that is accessible by a unique URL is a resource.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+The API can return status codes back to clients to let them know it was a successful request.

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+We can partition our application with server.use() so that our endpoints are in different files.

 ## Project Setup